iwa domain

 })

-Trigger action event initiated by the native app
+### Trigger action event initiated by the native app <a href="#trigger-action-event-initiated-by-the-native-app" id="trigger-action-event-initiated-by-the-native-app"></a>

 Most of the time, actions are not triggered by the IWA but by the user tapping/clicking on a button which was presented to them within the native UI according to the IWA’s definition.

-In this case there is no request/response flow but simply a window.communicate(...) event from the native to the IWA, with its purpose set to trigger_action.
+In this case there is no request/response flow but simply a `window.communicate(...)` event from the native to the IWA, with its `purpose` set to `trigger_action`.

 **Comm event data**

-Similar to the response_data above but at the root of the event object.
+Similar to the `response_data` above but at the root of the event object.

 **Example comm event**